High-contrast random composites: homogenisation framework and new spectral phenomena: Homogenised operator and its spectrum

-To conclude the proof it remains to show that either of the restrictions is essentially self-adjoint.
-To this end it suffices to prove that the image of $T|_\Y \pm i$ is dense in $L^2(\OO)$.
-But this is obvious by observing that for any $\varphi \in L^2(\OO)$ one has
+To conclude the proof it remains to note that either of the restrictions is essentially self-adjoint.
+To this end, it suffices to note that the image of $T|_\Y \pm i$ is dense in $L^2(\OO)$, since for all $\varphi \in L^2(\OO)$ one has

-where the limit is understood in the $L^2(\OO)$ sense.
+where the limit is understood in the $L^2(\OO)$ sense. \end{proof}